CryptoTitan0/YesCoinTiTAN/README.md

 `--data` / `-D`: Used when you have a different filename for storing account data.
 By default, the filename used by this script/program to store account data is `data.txt`.
 For example, if you have a file named `query.txt` as the file storing account data, just run `bot.py` with the `--data` / `-D` argument.
 Example: `python bot.py --data query.txt`

-`--proxy` / `-P`: Used when you have a different filename for storing the proxy list.
-The filename used by this script/program to store the proxy list is `proxies.txt`.
-For example, if you have a file named `prox.txt` as the file storing the proxy list, you just need to add the `--proxy` / `-P` argument parameter to use your proxy file.
-Example: `python bot.py --proxy prox.txt`
 ## Termux

 1. Make sure your device has Python and Git installed.